redactual-io/bgpmap/README.md

 ### About:
 The following scripts create a list of edges from a routers BGP table.
 Right now the scripts only support MRT format BGP tables, but I'll add support for stripping the AS paths from CLI generated output.

+### Coming Soon:
+ - Scripts to convert the BGP table into a gephi consumable format.

 ### Dependencies:
  - parallel
  - pigz